Last Updated: December 13, 2024

 Click on the Download icon above to open the Clarify Objectives Workbook.xlsx.

-I was at an IBM facilitating building a plan for a large capital project.
+I was at IBM, facilitating the building of a plan for a large capital project.
 I was working with about 30 people, and we were getting nowhere in planning after a couple of days.
 They had a large specification book and a contract; I figured everyone (the vendor and client) was clear on the project objectives.
-They were not.
+They were not

 So, I went back to clarifying objectives.
 Once we completed that step, planning went smoothly.